Kristen Kelsay

-Kristen Kelsay (born May 24, 1992) is an American former volleyball player and coach.
+Kristen Marie Kelsay (born May 24, 1992) is an American former volleyball player and coach.
 She is the current head coach for the Michigan State Spartans after previously serving as the associate head coach at Minnesota from 2023 to 2024.

 Personal life

 Kelsay was born on May 24, 1992, to Bruce and Mary Kelsay.
 Her father played football for Minnesota from 1975 to 1977.
 She is originally from Wheaton, Illinois.
 She was a three-year letterwinner at St. Francis High School where she led her team to a state runner-up finish in 2007.
 She finished her high school career with 1,673 assists, 261 digs, 148 kills and 118 aces.
 Off the court, she was a 4.0 student who was the vice president of the National Honor Society her junior and senior year of high school.

 Playing career

 At Michigan State, she finished her career ranking fourth all time in program history in sets played (473) and seventh in career assists (3,040).
 She helped the team to back-to-back Sweet 16 appearances in 2012 and 2013.
 Following her senior season, she was awarded Michigan State Athletics' Chester Brewer Leadership Award and the Dr. James Feurig Achievement and Service Award.
 Kelsay also earned CoSIDA Academic All-America honors and was a three-time Big Ten Distinguished Scholar and Academic All-Big Ten selection.